mihai1git/TextrInAuroraExpoPics/README.txt

 Proof of Concept for ​Amazon Web Services, Lambda Service

+Application business:
+Upload scanned promotional documents, from different exhibitions, into Amazon Cloud, S3 service.
+Extract text from scanned documents, and insert it into a database, using Amazon AWS managed services: S3, Textract, Lambda and Aurora.

+Using machine learning, the application gains access to the information contained in the documents, gathering information about the companies that promote those documents.
+The intelligent document processing is done using Textract built-in machine learning algorithms for optical character recognition (OCR).

+To find insights and relationships in extracted text, another module uses regular expressions.
+The module found in 10 000 extracted lines, around 1300 company info from the following categories: phone, address, mail, site url, contact info, social media url.

+Machine learning is a technology that has an increased usability in many companies, where it leads to an increased productivity.
+The application contains one of the top use cases that is used by companies in production environments: extracting and analyzing data from documents.

 Components

 The application is built from several AWS Services and custom Lambda microservices.
 In the picture, the components are: